opendocsg/slw-judgments-backfill/2014_SGHC_276/report.md

 **_The High Court judgment in Suit 33_**

-41     Suit 33 was dismissed by the High Court on 29 Oc tober 2010, with written grounds reported as _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie_ [2010] SGHC 324.
+41     Suit 33 was dismissed by the High Court on 29 Oc tober 2010, with written grounds reported as _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie_ <span class="citation">[2010] SGHC 324</span>.
 By its dec ision, the High Court found that the statements made by the Plaintiff were defamatory of the Suit 33 Plaintiffs based on their natural and ordinary meaning.
 However, the High Court found that the Plaintiff had justified the gist of the defamatory sting.
 The parties in Suit 33 filed appeals against those parts of the High Court’s dec ision whic h were adverse to them, the Suit 33 Plaintiffs’ appeal being Civil Appeal No 210 of 2013 and the Plaintiff’s appeal being Civil Appeal No 213 of 2013 (c ollec tively, “the Suit 33 Appeals”).

 **_The 2011 AGM_**